nolliechyTW/WIL/WebDevelopment/TypeScript/2. TypeScript’s Type System/README.md

     ```
 - When should you use a type assertion?
 Type assertions make the most sense when you truly do know more about a type than TypeScript does.
     - When you use a type assertion, it’s a good idea to include an explanation of why it’s valid in a comment.
     - Another case to use type assertion is when you want to remove `null` from a type.
-As a suffix, **!** is interpreted as a type assertion that the value is non-null.
-E.g.
+A**s a suffix, **!** is interpreted as a type assertion that the value is non-null.** E.g.
         ```
         const el = document.getElementById('foo')!;
         //    ^? const el: HTMLElement